wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 This plugin is designed to be as simple to use as possible.

-While we have added plenty of great features and options for you, no configuration required is to get started and start making custom maps.
+While we have added plenty of great features and options for you, no configuration is required to get started making custom maps.

 Just click the marker icon and drop it onto the map.